awsdocs/amazon-vpc-user-guide/doc_source/default-vpc.md

 ## Deleting Your Default Subnets and Default VPC<a name="deleting-default-vpc"></a>

 You can delete a default subnet or default VPC just as you can delete any other subnet or VPC\.
+For more information, see [Working with VPCs and Subnets](working-with-vpcs.md)\.
 However, if you delete your default subnets or default VPC, you must explicitly specify a subnet in another VPC in which to launch your instance, because you can't launch instances into EC2\-Classic\.
 If you do not have another VPC, you must create a nondefault VPC and nondefault subnet\.
 For more information, see [Creating a VPC](working-with-vpcs.md#Create-VPC)\.

 If you delete your default VPC, you can create a new one\.
 For more information, see [Creating a Default VPC](#create-default-vpc)\.